 Animals include alligators, tortoises, blue-footed boobies, armadillos, monkeys, pumas, foxes, magnificent frigatebirds, pelicans, falcons or eagles, parrots, albatrosses, long-crested iguanas, rams, tapirs and, of course, the figure of the condor on the tower, the national symbol of Ecuador.

-I invite you to enjoy some of these beautiful and impressive gargoyles and other figures.
+We invite you to enjoy some of these beautiful and impressive gargoyles and grotesques.

 Doctora en Historia del Arte.
 Investigadora especializada en el estudio de las gárgolas.